John Harris (curator): Life and career

 architectural drawings in the English speaking world.
-The Gallery was purchased in 2000 by the Irish Architectural Archive and moved in 2003-4 to the ground floor of their relocated premises at 45 Merrion Square, Dublin, which opened to the public in 2005.
+The Gallery was purchased in 2000 by the Irish Architectural Archive and moved in 2003–4 to the ground floor of their relocated premises at 45 Merrion Square, Dublin, which opened to the public in 2005.
 RIBA's Drawings Collection Gallery was re-established in 2004 as part of the joint V&A and RIBA Architecture Partnership, creating the Architecture Gallery in Room 128 at the V&A.

 Harris was a co-curator of the seminal Destruction of the Country House exhibition held at the V&A in 1974, with Sir Roy Strong and Marcus Binney, which gave impetus to the movement to conserve British country houses and the founding in 1975 of Save Britain's Heritage.
 He was editor of Studies in Architecture 1976–99.
 In 1996 he was a visiting scholar at the Getty Research Center, Getty Villa, Santa Monica.
 Harris also played a crucial role in the establishment of the Canadian Centre for Architecture in Montreal and the Heinz Architecture Centre in the Carnegie Museum of Art, Pittsburgh.
 He was a member of Mr. Paul Mellon's London Acquisitions Committee for ten years.
 Harris worked on the Victoria and Albert Primary Galleries Project (1996–2001).
 He was on the Board of Trustees of The Architecture Foundation.
 He was a Fellow of the Society of Antiquaries of London.
 He was an expert on Palladian architecture, and wrote about, among many others, Lord Burlington, William Kent, and Sir William Chambers.

-Harris was married to American historian and author Dr Eileen Harris (from circa 1961), had a son, Lucian Guthrie, and a daughter, Georgina, and lived in London and Badminton, Gloucestershire.
-He died on 6 May 2022, aged 90.
+He was married to American historian and author Dr Eileen Harris (from circa 1961), had a son, Lucian Guthrie, and a daughter, Georgina, and lived in London and Badminton, Gloucestershire.
+Harris died at his home in Badminton, Gloucestershire, on 6 May 2022, aged 90.